SVP, Corporate Communications

 The merger is subject to customary closing conditions.
 Closing is anticipated to take place in June 2008.

-Under EITF 01-03 "Accounting in a Business Combination for Deferred Revenue of an Acquiree," NetSuite will not be able to recognize in future periods the majority of deferred revenue that is currently on the balance sheet of OpenAir.
+Under EITF 01-03 "Accounting in a Business Combination for Deferred Revenue of an Acquiree," NetSuite will not be able to recognise in future periods the majority of deferred revenue that is currently on the balance sheet of OpenAir.
 As such, the impact of the acquisition on NetSuite's revenue in 2008 is not expected to be significant and as a result the acquisition is expected to lead to increased GAAP and non-GAAP net losses in 2008.
 However, NetSuite expects the transaction to be neither dilutive nor accretive to NetSuite's 2009 non-GAAP earnings.

 Assuming that the OpenAir acquisition closes in the expected timeframe, NetSuite expects its revenue for the second quarter of 2008 to remain unchanged from the prior outlook of $36.0 million to $36.7 million.
 Non-GAAP net loss per share (which excludes stock-based compensation expense and acquisition related expenses) for the second quarter of 2008 is expected to be in the range of $(0.02) to $(0.01).
 Non-GAAP net loss (which excludes stock-based compensation expense and acquisition related expenses) for the same period is expected to be between $(1.0 million) to $(800,000).
 This range is within the company's previously stated outlook.